Predicting Motivations of Actions by Leveraging Text: Experiments

 \subsection{Experimental Setup}

 We designed our experiments to evaluate how well we can predict the motivation of people from our dataset.
 We assumed the person-of-interest is specified since the focus of this work is not person detection.
-Fig.\ref{fig:dataset-stats} shows a histogram of the frequency of motivations from our dataset.
-We split the images of our dataset into equal training and testing partitions.
-We computed features from the second to last layer in the AlexNet convolutional neural network trained on ImageNet \cite{krizhevsky2012imagenet,Jia13caffe} due to their state-of-the-art performance on other visual recognition problems.
-Due to memory constraints, we reduced the dimensionality of the features to the top $100$ principal components.
-We trained both our model and the baselines using cross validation to estimate hyperparameters, and we report results on the held-out test set.
-Since to our knowledge we are the first to address the problem of inferring motivation in computer vision, we compare against a vision-only baseline and chance.
+We computed features from the penultimate layer ($\texttt{fc7}$) in the VGG-16 convolutional neural network trained on Places \cite{zhou2014learning,simonyan2014very} due to their strong performance on other visual recognition problems \cite{razavian2014cnn,donahue2013decaf}.
+We concatenate the features for both the full image and a close-up crop of the person of interest (giving a $8,192$ dimensional feature vector).
+We experimented with a few different $C$ values, and report the best performing ($0.001$).
+To compute the chance performance, we evaluate median rank against a list sorted by the frequency of motivations.